 Beef exports and imports for the UK are worth roughly £150m per year, a small segment of the UK’s £1.2tn of annual global trade.
 British beef is produced to some of the highest animal welfare standards in the world.
 This may buttress the UK’s hand in beef trade negotiations.
 However, there is a plethora of interested parties and commitments to satisfy.

 The foremost commitment is the EU’s ‘Hilton’ tariff-rate quota, named after the hotel where it was originally agreed, for high-quality beef imports.
 Tariff-rate quotas allow certain quantities of goods or services to be imported either duty-free or at a low tariff.
 These quotas must carefully balance protecting domestic producers with permitting some real market access for trading partners.

 The EU’s Hilton quota is estimated at 37,800 tonnes of imports and charged 20% import duty.
 Any change to this quota concerns not just the UK and EU, but the primary sources of the EU’s high-quality beef imports as well, namely: Argentina, Australia, Brazil, Canada, New Zealand, Paraguay, Uruguay and the US.

 There are three options.
-First, the UK's portion of the quota could be cancelled.
-Beef-producing nations would protest as their low-tariff exports to the EU would reduce.
+First, the UK’s portion of the quota could be cancelled.
+Beef-producing nations would protest as they would be able to sell less low-tariff beef to the EU.
 Second, the UK could suggest the EU takes on the entire Hilton quota.
-European farmers would complain as a higher volume of low-tariff beef entered the market, making their beef less competitive.
+European farmers would protest as a higher volume of low-tariff beef entered the market, making their beef less competitive.
 Neither of these are, in practice, feasible.

 The third option is that the UK and EU can divide the quota between them.
 This could reasonably be calculated by comparing UK and EU consumption of beef, and dividing the quota accordingly.
 However this calculation will be subject to further political wrangling as well.